-The Clerk of The Senate
+Clerk of The Senate

-Mr. Nyegenye is an Advocate of the High Court of Kenya and a Certified Secretary.
-He is a member of the Law Society of Kenya, the Institute of Certified Secretaries of Kenya, and the Kenyan Section of the International Commission of Jurists, the East African Law Society and the Commonwealth Association of Legislative Counsel.
+Mr. Jeremiah M. Nyegenye, CBS is an advocate of the High Court of Kenya and a Certified Public Secretary.
+He is a member of the Law Society of Kenya, the Institute of Certified Secretaries of Kenya, and the Kenyan Section of the International Commission of Jurists.
+Mr. Nyegenye is a member of the East African Law Society and the Commonwealth Association of Legislative Counsel.